 Organizational Psychology looks at individuals and groups in workplace settings, examining issues such as occupational health and employee morale, with the ultimate goal of enhancing organizational effectiveness and individual well-being.

-Social/Personality Psychology involves the study of the complex interplay between our characteristics and the environments in which we live, including a wide range of phenomena such as close relationships, procrastination, happiness and relationships between groups.
+Social and Personality Psychology involves the study of the complex interplay between our characteristics and the environments in which we live, including a wide range of phenomena such as close relationships, procrastination, happiness and relationships between groups.

 The insights you will gain from studying psychology will serve you throughout your life, in virtually any career.
 Psychology is offered as a Bachelor of Science (Honours) program, and as a Bachelor of Arts (Honours), (General) and (Combined Honours) program.
 A minor in Psychology is also available.